kubauth/kubauth-doc/docs/30-user-guide/150-users-groups.md

       group: devs
     ```

-This will associate the user `jim` to the group `devs`.
-Note there is no explicit creation of a `dev` group.
-With Kubauth, a group can exist only because it is referenced by a `GroupBinding`.
+This associates the user `jim` with the group `devs`.
+Note that there is no explicit creation of a `devs` group.
+With Kubauth, a group exists simply by being referenced in a `GroupBinding`.

-!!! notes
+!!! note

-    Generally, Kubernetes does not check referential integrity when creating a resource that references another one.
-    For example, the following will work:
+    Generally, Kubernetes does not enforce referential integrity when creating resources that reference other resources.
+For example, the following will succeed:

     ```shell
-    kubectl -n ldemo create rolebinding missing-integrity --role=unexisting-role --group=unexisting-group
+    kubectl -n mynamespace create rolebinding missing-integrity --role=unexisting-role --group=unexisting-group

     rolebinding.rbac.authorization.k8s.io/missing-integrity created
     ```

-    Maybe the referenced resource will be created later, or the link will be useless.
-This is evidently a design choice in Kubernetes, and Kubauth follows the same logic.
+    The referenced resource might be created later, or the reference might never be used.
+This is by design in Kubernetes, and Kubauth follows the same pattern.

-Now, apply the manifest:
+Apply the manifest:

 ``` { .bash .copy }
 kubectl apply -f group1.yaml